nekelly/nekelly.github.io/pages/biography.md

 sins I had committed in my adult life played out before me like a film.
 It was a harrowing and humbling experience.
 Before this, I had no real understanding of what sin meant.
 The philosophies I had been studying told me that sin didn't really exist, that it's an illusion or a man-made concept.
 But I now knew with absolute certainty that sin is something very real.
 This knowledge hit me so hard, that I burst into uncontrollable tears knowing how much I had offended God.
-To this day, I still find it emotional thinking it.
+To this day, I still find it emotional thinking about it.

 Second, because of my remorse over my sins, God let me know that I was totally forgive despite my multitude of sins.
 The parable of the
 Prodigal Son from the Gospel of Luke flashed into my mind and I *became* that son.
 I felt God's love and mercy for me in a most powerful